DavideRossi1/AdvancedHPC-Project/Distributed_MatMul/README.md

 ![basic](imgs/basic.png)

 `startPoint` is a shift that allows to directly position the computed values in `myC`, without using the support matrix `myCBlock`.
-Except for this, the code is straightforward: each process computes its part of `myC` by iterating over the rows of `myA` and the columns of `columnB`.
+Except for this, the code is straightforward: each process computes its `myCBlock`, with size `myNRows x nColumnsBblock`, by iterating over the rows of `myA` and the columns of `columnB`.

 ## Improved CPU version